Wolf3s/xbmc4xbox-python/python/Doc/c-api/typeobj.rst

 .. c:member:: PyTypeObject* PyTypeObject.tp_next

-   Pointer to the next type object with a non-zero :c:member:`~PyTypeObject.tp_allocs` field.
+   Pointer to the next type object with a non-zero :attr:`tp_allocs` field.

 Also, note that, in a garbage collected Python, tp_dealloc may be called from any Python thread, not just the thread which created the object (if the object